12oman/cf-25/README.md

 3) I used to be from Canada

 # Lakshani
-1.Accidentally studied for an exam
+1) Accidentally studied for an exam
-2.Iam an alien
+2) Iam an alien
-3.I am bad at lieing
+3) I am bad at lieing